-The phrase 'student-focused' simply means that the reason for relationships, performance and morale (the human activity) to work together is the student -students successfully meeting grade level requirements and expectations.
-Having the student as the 'reason why', should be a consideration of every workplace interaction.
-Therefore, everyone focuses relationships, performance and morale on the student while they concentrate their efforts on supporting front line performance and delivery.
+The phrase 'customer-focused' simply means that the reason for relationships, performance and morale to work together is the customer - customer satisfaction, customer success, student success, meeting customer requirements and expectations.
+Having the customer as the 'reason why', should be at the core of every workplace interaction.
+Therefore, everyone focuses relationships, performance and morale on the customer while they concentrate their efforts on supporting front line performance and delivery.
 Remember the front line is the organization's Point of Concentration.

 Part 1 introduced the Concentration of Relationships, Performance and Morale (RPM's) on front line performance and delivery.
-It also showed practices that we all can use to keep that concentration in the direction of the student.
+It also showed practices that we all can use to keep that concentration in the direction of the customer.
 Remember the emphasis is on direction.
 Part 2 addresses organizational unity.
 You will learn what is most essential to unify the RPM's of your organization.

-Learning Check Section I, Part 1
+LEARNING CHECK - Section I, Part 1